 As of last July, 2017, Shaw Direct upgraded their signals to a higher level of compression (MPEG-2 to MPEG-4).
 This meant Shaw customers have been gradually no longer able to see some HD channels on their older 500 series receivers.
-These old 500 series customers needed to upgrade to a 600 series receiver.
+These old 500 series customers needed to upgrade to a 600 series (or higher~newer) receiver.

 Until recently, people in Mexico (illegally) filching Shaw signals got their Shaw Direct signals from the two older satellites (2004 & 2005 … Anik F2 & F1R).
 These 2 old satellites unintentionally bled (leaked) signal all the way through Mexico and just into northern Central America.
 That’s changing now as Shaw upgrades their service to meet Canadian law, gradually moving more HD channels to the new ANIK G1 satellite.

 **Even if you have a 600 series receiver, note that as Shaw upgrades channels, Shaw is moving them to their newer satellite that CAN NOT be received in Mexico.

 = = = = = = = = = = = = = = = = = = =

 The changeover from Echostar 7 to Echostar 14 at the 119W satellite position has whacked some US Dish Network clients with a big stick, eliminating access to many channels across much of Mexico.
 There is nothing people in Mexico can do.**